xing/hops/packages/typescript/README.md

 The only required configuration is a `tsconfig.json` in your project root.

-This preset contains a [minimal `tsconfig.json`](https://github.com/xing/hops/blob/master/packages/typescript/tsconfig.json) file which you can extend or overwrite in your tsconfig.json:
+This preset contains a [minimal `tsconfig.json`](https://github.com/xing/hops/blob/master/packages/typescript/tsconfig.json) file which we recommend you extend in your `tsconfig.json`:

 Example: